opengeospatial/ogcapi-environmental-data-retrieval/standard_template/README.md

 # Standard template

-This GitHub repository contains the content for an OGC standard.
+This GitHub repository contains the content for the OGC API - Environmental Data Retrieval standard.

 The repo is organized as follows: